near/docs/docs/develop/contracts/debug-locally.md

 sidebar_label: Debug Locally
 ---

-After contracts are deployed on testnet or mainnet, you might still experience corner case of:
+After contracts are deployed on `testnet` or `mainnet` you might still experience corner case of:

 - contract execution logic does not happen in expected way;
 - storage usage is higher than expected;